-Sex for Sale: Why Sweden Punishes Buyers.
+“Sex for Sale: Why Sweden Punishes Buyers.”
 The Christian Science Monitor, September 7, 2010.

-Affidavit of Dr. Janice G. Raymond.
-Ontario Superior Court of Justice.
-Bedford v.
+“Affidavit of Dr. Janice G. Raymond.”
+Ontario Superior Court of Justice, Bedford v.
 Attorney General of Canada, 07-CV-329807PD1, April 24, 2008.

-The Consequences of the Sex Industry in the E.U.
+“The Impact of the Sex Industry in the E.U.”
 Public Hearing.
-Testimony before the European Parliament, Sponsored by the Committee on Women’s Rights and Equal Opportunities, Brussels, Belgium, January, 2004.
+Testimony before the European Parliament, sponsored by the Committee on Women’s Rights and Equal Opportunities.
+Brussels, Belgium: January 2004.

-Guest Editor’s Introduction.
 “The Case Against the Legalization of Prostitution.”
-Violence Against Women, 10 (10) October 2004: 1083–1086.
+Guest editor’s introduction, Violence Against Women 10, no. 10 (October 2004): 1083–1086.

-Ten Reasons for Not Legalizing Prostitution and a Legal Response to the Demand for Prostitution.
-In Prostitution, Trafficking and Traumatic Stress.
-Ed. by Melissa Farley.
-Binghamton: Haworth Press, 2004: pp. 315-332.
-An earlier version of this article is one of the most widely-read and most quoted essays I have written and has been translated into many languages including French, German, Italian, Spanish, Portuguese, Finnish, Norwegian, Hungarian, Estonian, Bulgarian, Croatian, Romanian, Russian and Hindi.
+“Ten Reasons for Not Legalizing Prostitution and a Legal Response to the Demand for Prostitution.”
+In Prostitution, Trafficking and Traumatic Stress, edited by Melissa Farley, 315–332.
+Binghamton: Haworth Press, 2004.
+An earlier version of this article is one of the most widely-read and most quoted essays that Janice Raymond has written and has been translated into many languages, including French, German, Italian, Spanish, Portuguese, Finnish, Norwegian, Hungarian, Estonian, Bulgarian, Croatian, Romanian, Russian, and Hindi.

-The Ongoing Tragedy of International Slavery and Human Trafficking: An Overview.
-Janice Raymond, Congressional Testimony.
-Hearing before the Subcommittee on Human Rights and Wellness of the Committee on Government Reform, U.S. House of Representative, 108th Congress, 1st Session, October 29, 2003, pp. 59-66.
+“The Ongoing Tragedy of International Slavery and Human Trafficking: An Overview.”
+Congressional Testimony, Hearing before the Subcommittee on Human Rights and Wellness of the Committee on Government Reform, U.S. House of Representative, 108th Congress, 1st Session, October 29, 2003.

-Prostitution, Trafficking and the Global Sex Industry: A Conversation With Janice Raymond.
-By Angela Miles.
-Canadian Woman Studies/Les Cahiers de la Femme, 22 (3–4), Spring Summer 2003: 26–37.
+“Prostitution, Trafficking and the Global Sex Industry: A Conversation With Janice Raymond.”
+With Angela Miles.
+Canadian Woman Studies/Les Cahiers de la Femme 22, nos.
+3–4 (Spring/Summer 2003): 26–37.

-Raymond, Janice G., Jean D’Cunha, Siti Ruhaini Dzuhayatin, H. Patricia Hynes, Zoraida Ramirez Rodriguez, and Aida Santos.
-A Comparative Study of Women Trafficked in the Migration Process: Patterns, Profiles and Health Consequences of Sexual Exploitation in Five Countries (Indonesia, the Philippines, Thailand, Venezuela and the United States).
-Funded by the Ford Foundation, 2002, 236pp.
+“A Comparative Study of Women Trafficked in the Migration Process: Patterns, Profiles and Health Consequences of Sexual Exploitation in Five Countries (Indonesia, the Philippines, Thailand, Venezuela and the United States).”
+With Jean D’Cunha, Siti Ruhaini Dzuhayatin, H. Patricia Hynes, Zoraida Ramirez Rodriguez, and Aida Santos.
+236 pp. Funded by the Ford Foundation, 2002.

-The New UN Trafficking Protocol.
-Women’s Studies International Forum, 25 (5) 2002: 491–502.
+“The New UN Trafficking Protocol.”
+Women’s Studies International Forum 25, no. 5 (2002): 491–502.

-Hynes, H. Patricia and Janice G. Raymond.
-Put in Harm’s Way: The Health Consequences of Sex Trafficking in the United States.
-In Policing the National Body: Race, Gender, and Criminalization.
-Ed. by Jael Silliman and Anannya Bhattacharjee.
-Boston: South End Press, 2002: pp. 197-229.
+“Put in Harm’s Way: The Health Consequences of Sex Trafficking in the United States.”
+With H. Patricia Hynes.
+In Policing the National Body: Race, Gender, and Criminalization, edited by Jael Silliman and Anannya Bhattacharjee, 197–229.
+Boston: South End Press, 2002.

-Guide to the New UN Trafficking Protocol.
-For the Coalition Against Trafficking in Women, April, 2001, 19 pp. Translated into Spanish and French editions.
-Reprinted in Bruja, Publicacion Feminista, 20:28, August, 2001, (Argentina), pp. 85–97.
-Reprinted in Norwegian (2001) and Finnish (2002).
+“Guide to the New UN Trafficking Protocol.”
+Coalition Against Trafficking in Women (April 2001).
+Translated into Spanish and French editions.
+Reprinted in Argentina in Bruja, Publicacion Feminista 20, no. 28 (August 2001): 85–97.
+Reprinted in Norwegian (2001) and Finnish (2002) versions.

-La prostitucion una industria, no un trabajo.
-Simposio internacional sobre prostitucion y trafico de mujeres con fines de explotacion sexual, Direccion General de la Mujer, Consejeria de Servicios Sociales, Comunidad de Madrid, 2001, pp. 219-30; 357-58.
+“La prostitucion una industria, no un trabajo.”
+Simposio internacional sobre prostitucion y trafico de mujeres con fines de explotacion sexual, 219–30, 357–58.
+Madrid, Spain: Direccion General de la Mujer, Consejeria de Servicios Sociales, Comunidad de Madrid, 2001.

-The Connections Between Prostitution and Trafficking.
-Proceedings of the International Conference on Prostitution is a Global Problem, Murmansk, Russia, 2001, pp. 8–14.
+“The Connections Between Prostitution and Trafficking.”
+Proceedings of the International Conference on Prostitution is a Global Problem.
+Murmansk, Russia (2001): 8–14.

-Raymond, Janice G. and Donna M. Hughes with Carol Gomez.
-Sex Trafficking of Women in the United States: Links Between International and Domestic Sex Industries.
-Funded by the U.S. National Institute of Justice, 2001, 141 pp.
+“Sex Trafficking of Women in the United States: Links Between International and Domestic Sex Industries.”
+With Donna M. Hughes and Carol Gomez.
+141 pp. Funded by the U.S. National Institute of Justice, 2001.

 Body Bazaar: the Market for Human Tissue in the Biotechnology Age.
 Book Review.
-The Washington Post, April 11, 2001, p.
-C9.
+The Washington Post, April 11, 2001, C9.

-Raymond, Janice G. and H. Patricia Hynes.
-Sex Trafficking and Prostitution: Human Rights and Health Consequences.
-In Women’s Rights and Bioethics.
-Ed. by Lorraine Dennerstein.
-Paris: UNESCO, 2000, pp. 122-135.
+“Sex Trafficking and Prostitution: Human Rights and Health Consequences.”
+With H. Patricia Hynes.
+In Women’s Rights and Bioethics, edited by Lorraine Dennerstein, 122–135.
+Paris: UNESCO, 2000.

 2000 – 1991